MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-audit-mode-overview.md

 These steps can be performed on the Technician PC if the IoT device doesn't have internet connectivity, or if the device scenario requires never connecting to the internet.

-1. Visit Windows 10 Update History to see which updates are available for your Windows image.
+1. Visit Windows Update History to see which updates are available for your Windows image.
-1. In the upper left of the page, select your Windows 10 build.
-Select on, for example, Windows 10, version 1809.
+1. In the upper left of the page, select your Windows build.
+Select on, for example, Windows, version 1809.
 1. In the left-hand navigation, you see a section called In this release.
 This section shows the most recent LCU's KB number.
 Select on the latest KB name, which takes you to a KB article with some information about the release.
 1. On the KB article page, locate the link for the Microsoft Update Catalog and select the link.
 This takes you to the download page in the catalog.
 1. Download the MSU package from the catalog and save it to C:\Packages on the IoT device.